sandstorm12/ControllerPy/README.md

-# ControllerMousePy
+# ControllerPy

-A simple python script to control linux cursor using a controller
+A python script to use a controller as mouse and keyboard.

+Currently only working on linux (test on ubuntu 20).

+For keyboard input, an on screen keyboarded name [onboard](https://launchpad.net/onboard) is used.

 ## Note

+This is a personal project under development.
+All feature requests and issues and appreciated.

 ## Comments